super-type/supertype/README.md

 - Ensure your AWS Security Tokens are set!
 They should be saved on your machine, and you configure them by running `aws configure` (assuming you have the AWS CLI set up)
 - Ensure you've set your environment variables (JWT, etc...)
+- When testing with Postman, ensure you're using a recent JWT by first hitting the `/loginVendor` endpoint with valid credentials and inspecting the response

 ## TODO
 - go into architecture